About the Minimum Capital Test

 January 1, 2019 Updates to Superintendent's Guideline

-The Office of the Superintendent of Financial Institutions (OSFI) has traditionally led the update of the MCT, in alignment with international best practices, through its Guideline A, Minimum Capital Test for Federally Regulated Property and Casualty Insurance Companies.
+The Office of the Superintendent of Financial Institutions (OSFI) traditionally leads MCT updates made in alignment with international best practices through its Guideline A, Minimum Capital Test for Federally Regulated Property and Casualty Insurance Companies (OSFI Guideline).

-The Superintendent of Financial Services has adopted OSFI's updated MCT Guideline, and has incorporated OSFI’s updates into the Minimum Capital Test Guideline for Property and Casualty Insurance Companies – Superintendent's Guideline No. 08/04 Size: ## kb, effective on January 1, 2018.
+The Superintendent of Financial Services has adopted the updated OSFI Guideline and incorporated its changes into the Minimum Capital Test Guideline for Property and Casualty Insurance Companies – Superintendent's Guideline No. 08/04, August 2004, as amended and effective January 1, 2019 Size: ## kb (Superintendent’s Guideline).

-Reciprocal insurance exchanges and farm mutual insurers are exempt from complying with the MCT because they have either a subscribers' agreement (reciprocals), or membership in the Fire Mutuals Guarantee Fund (farm mutuals) to provide support for their capital.
-However, reciprocals and farm mutual insurers are still required to file the MCT with the Financial Services Commission of Ontario (FSCO), as the MCT provides an evaluation that is comparable to other insurers.
+Reciprocal insurance exchanges and farm mutual insurers are exempt from MCT compliance because they have either a subscribers' agreement (reciprocals), or membership in the Fire Mutuals Guarantee Fund (farm mutuals) to provide support for their capital.
+However, reciprocals and farm mutual insurers must still file the MCT with the Financial Services Commission of Ontario (FSCO) for the purposes of providing an evaluation comparable to other insurers.